 Whether you want such pure drinking water is a personal choice.
-If you do then the ZeroWater is your best option, but it does come at a cost as replacement filters will set you back £19.99 each (although you can bring that price down if you buy the filters in packs (opens in new tab)).
+If you do then the ZeroWater is your best option, but it does come at a cost as replacement filters will set you back £19.99 each.
 We should point out, too, that the dissolved solids left behind by the Brita (and those that you'll find in bottled mineral waters) are not harmful.

 The Brita Marella XL Water Filter Jug is a reliable brand and is one of the best water purifier jugs for the fridge as its size and shape fits perfectly in the door.
 However, it is slightly deceptive in size, as 3.5 litres is the total capacity but the filtered water capacity is only 2 litres.
 This water purifier takes Brita MAXTRA filters which, although pricey, remove chlorine, limescale and all other impurities from your water successfully.

 Okay, so this may seem a little OTT, but this water purification system is designed for those who need long-term solutions.
 If you live in an area where the water isn’t safe to drink, or you don’t have access to tap water, this industrial option can purify even the dirtiest of water from rivers, ponds, and foreign water supplies.
 It’s huge, so we don’t blame you if you don’t want to lug it around, but it can be handy if you are going camping for a serious amount of time.
 Its filters only needs to be changed every 22,700 Litres so it’s not much hassle if you really must have purified water.